BirdeeHub/ExampleKotlinPluginLoader/README.md

 it can also load from local or over the internet. so thats kinda cool.

+gradle is used for build, so just ```gradle build shadowJar```

+Default plugin directory when you run it assumes you are at project root but you can specify.

 ----------------------------------------------------------------------------------------------

 I learned to use a profiler and found out that **IT STILL DOES NOT UNLOAD APPARENTLY**